explaura/twitch-bot/README.md

 ### Twitch OAuth token
 To generate an OAuth token (used for authorising bot to access your Twitch channel), [visit here](https://twitchapps.com/tmi/).

-**Note**: The token value is currently stored in AWS SSM for security.

 ### Heroku CLI
 Heroku is used to host the bot.
 CLI commands can be used to retrieve logs, deploy from local, etc. To install:
 ```